timescale/docs.timescale.com-content/api.md

 #### Restrictions

-Version 1.5 does not support altering or inserting data into compressed chunks.
+The current version does not support altering or inserting data into compressed chunks.
 The data can be queried without any modifications, however if you need to backfill or update data in a compressed chunk you will need to decompress the chunk(s) first.